wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= Version 4.0.2 =

+Updated the donation options.
+NGFB has taken many, many months to develop and fine-tune -- please say thank you by donating a few dollars.

 = Version 4.0.1 =

-Added missing `debug.php` library file to the SVN.
+Added the missing `debug.php` library file to the SVN repository.

 = Version 4.0 =